DETAILED ACTION

 120. further comprising tracking reward eligibility across multiple parties.

-121. receiving, for at least one physical asset or for at least one digital asset, information regarding physical-asset inventory levels, digital-asset rarity, physical-asset price, digital-asset price, physical-asset purchase history, or digital-asset purchase history;
+121. receiving, for at least one physical asset or for at least one digital asset, first information regarding physical-asset inventory levels, digital-asset rarity, physical-asset price, digital-asset price, physical-asset purchase history, or digital-asset purchase history;

 selecting, in response to the one or more calculated scores, one or more of the at least one combination for including in an advertisement.